tanspra/ProblemSolving/README.md

 String set program is in progress.

 To solve
-5. Longest Palindromic substring
+7 To solve